The Babel Texts

 Results & Discussion

-In the geometric patterns that are fixed in their orientation (see Fig. 1 to 3 for examples of the patterns observed), five angles dominate (Fig 4a).
-In total 1432 lines were analyzed in the fixed-orientation group.
-Below the data for the fixed orientation group is shown beside the data from the portable “art” group.
+In the geometric patterns that are fixed in their orientation (see again Fig. 1 to 3 for examples), five angles dominate.
+This is shown in Fig 4a.
+In total 1432 lines were analyzed in the fixed-orientation group. and the data for the fixed orientation group is shown directly above the data from the portable “art” group to assist with comparison.

 click on image to enlarge

-The five most common alignments are lines at circa 5.1 degrees; at 9.3 degrees and 18.6 degrees (which are angles that correspond to the half and full 18.6 year lunar cycle); and at 13.66 and 27.32 degrees (which corresponds to the half and full sidereal month).
-In the proposed, Null-Hypothesis (the Null Hypothesis again being the Random Line Hypothesis) it was argued that these five angles should not be highlighted just by chance, as the dominant group.
+As can be seen, the five most common alignments are lines at circa 5.1 degrees; at 9.3 degrees and 18.6 degrees (which are angles that correspond to the half and full 18.6 year lunar cycle); and at 13.66 and 27.32 degrees (which corresponds to the half and full sidereal month).
+In the proposed, Null-Hypothesis (the Null Hypothesis being the current Random Line Hypothesis) it was argued that these five angles should not be highlighted just by chance, as the dominant group.

 In total 119 lines appear at circa 5.1 degrees (which is equivalent to 8.31% of all lines studied in the fixed-orientation class), there are 106 lines at circa 9.3 degrees, 110 lines at circa 18.6 degrees, 135 lines at circa 13.66 degrees, and 84 lines at 27.32 degrees.
 These numbers are between 2.6 times to 4.2 times more frequent than expected for a random array.

-Though 878 lines (61.31% of the total) could be considered to be randomly aligned, it was found that amongst there 878 lines 685 of these lines were from the Nazca site, which was by far the largest site studied.
+Though 878 lines (61.31% of the total) could be considered to be randomly aligned, it was found that amongst there 878 lines 685 of these lines were from just one site, the Nazca site, which was by far the largest site studied.

-Because the Nazca lines contribute so many lines to the fixed-orientation study, a more detailed analysis of the Nazca lines was undertaken.
-From this it was found that not all the lines at Nazca are equivalent.
-For example, from photographs of the actual lines there are 102 lines that appear to be dashed, and 28 lines that appear to be small paths and are not usually included in the study of Nazca, because they are thought to be trails.
-Within these two specific groups 55 (53.9%) of the dashed lines and 20 (71.4%) of the “path” lines were found to be consistent with the proposed angular theory.
-This contrasts with only 160 of the more prominent (more famous) lines (which is only 23.4% in this group) being consistent with the proposed theory.
+Because the Nazca lines contribute so many lines to the fixed-orientation study, a more detailed analysis of the Nazca lines was undertaken; and from this it was found that not all the lines at Nazca are equivalent.
+For example, from photographs of the actual lines there are 102 lines that appear to be dashed, and 28 lines that appear to be now used as small tourist paths and they are not usually included in the study of Nazca, mainly because they are thought to be trails.
+Within these two lesser studied groups 55 (53.9%) of the dashed lines and 20 (71.4%) of the “path” lines were found to be consistent with the proposed angular theory.
+This contrasts with only a meager 160 of the more prominent (and more famous) lines matching the proposed theory (this being only 23.4% in this group).

 Amongst the other angular values present, the sixth most common angle occurs at circa 1 degree, with 79 lines (or 5.52%) aligned to this angle.
 This is then followed by four lines that are aligned to circa 11, 23.6, 33, and 40 degrees, which each have between circa 45 to 55 lines.
 These secondary values, with the exception of the 40-degree line, can all be easily assigned astronomical meanings.